Mirel Rădoi: Steaua București

-Later career
+Later career in the Middle East

 In January 2009, Rădoi signed a three-year contract with Saudi Arabian club Al-Hilal which earned him €1.4 million annually.
-The transfer fee FCSB received was in the region of €6 million.
+The transfer fee Steaua București received was in the region of €6 million.
 Rădoi made his debut for Al-Hilal in the local derby against Al-Nassr, which Al-Hilal won 2–0 with Rădoi scoring the second goal.

-In his sixth game with the club, he won the Prince's Cup, defeating Al-Shabab in the final.
-Nicknamed "The Warrior" by his fans in Saudi Arabia, he was voted Saudi Professional League Player of the Year in 2010.
-They even made a complete book about his career and has been published online with official website MRadoi.com.
-Rădoi spent three years at the club, becoming a legend, and the team's captain, before he was reunited with ex-Al-Hilal and Steaua manager Cosmin Olăroiu at Al Ain.
+In his sixth match with the club, he won the Prince's Cup, defeating Al-Shabab in the final.
+Nicknamed "The Warrior" by Al-Hilal fans, he was voted Saudi Professional League Player of the Year in 2010.
+Rădoi spent three years at the club, serving as captain and helping the team win two consecutive league titles.

-In June 2011, Rădoi was transferred to Al Ain for a fee of €4.2 million.
-He signed a two-year deal worth €2.5 million annually.